raganwald/raganwald.github.com/_posts/2015-08-24-ready-get-set-go.md

 };
 {% endhighlight %}

 `attrAccessor` takes a list of property names and returns a decorator for a class.
 It writes a plain getter or setter function for each property, and all the properties defined are stored in the `.attributes` hash.
-This is very convenient for serialization or other persistance.
+This is very convenient for serialization or other persistance mechanisms.

-it's trivial to also make `attrReader` and `attrWriter` functions.
+(It's trivial to also make `attrReader` and `attrWriter` functions using this template.
+We just need to omit the `set` when writing `attrReader` and omit the `get` when writing `attrWriter`.)

 ---